 The 2017/2018 analytical tests for fecal coliform bacteria revealed that 11 of the 13 of the monitoring sites failed to meet the Alaska WQS single sample criteria for aquaculture, seafood processing, and harvesting for consumption uses, while 10 of the 13 sites failed to meet the Alaska WQS geometric mean criterion for harvesting for consumption use.

 In addition to bacteria testing, DEC conducted a more comprehensive source investigation of the pollution in 2018 using more microbial source testing for bacteria genetic identification.
 The human host marker and the gull host marker were detected at all 11 monitoring locations.
 Nine of the 11 monitoring locations also had dog host markers detected.

 Is the water safe to swim in?

 When elevated fecal bacteria levels are present in the marine water, precautionary measures are advised.
 DEC recommends people avoid exposure, such as swimming in the water, and wash after contact with the marine water.
 Commonly documented health issues from swimming in bacteria contaminated recreational waters include gastrointestinal illness, respiratory illnesses, skin rashes, and ear, eye, and wound infections.

 When elevated fecal bacteria levels are present, precautionary measures are advised.
 DEC recommends rinsing fish with clean water after they have been harvested from the area.
 As always, people should cook seafood to a minimum internal temperature of 145 degrees Fahrenheit to destroy pathogens.

 What are the plans for this summer?

-- Identify potential sources using DNA testing
+- Expand identification of potential sources using DNA testing

 - Notify the public when levels exceed water quality recreation criterion